kjonina/Analyzing-the-Influence-of-Airbnb-on-Irish-Property-Prices/README.md

 - **Data Sources:** Questions about the validity of RPPI data arose due to the use of Stamp Duty data, which may have similar limitations as the PPR data.

 These limitations suggest potential sources of error and challenges in data accuracy and relevance that should be considered when interpreting the study's findings and implications.
 Addressing these limitations could enhance the robustness of future research in this area.

+# Future Study Implications
+The future study implications and conclusion of the research can be summarized as follows:
+- **Extended Timeline:** Future studies should consider examining housing prices before March 2020, taking into account the impact of COVID-19 on international travel and the short-term rental market, which led to changes in available rental properties.
+- **Data Sources:** Exploring additional data sources, such as Daft.ie, which may provide more comprehensive information on properties sold, including details like bedrooms, bathrooms, and acreage, could enhance research accuracy.
+- **Third-Party Data:** Investigating third-party data providers like AirDNA as alternatives for Airbnb data collection should be considered, especially if historical data from InsideAirbnb is not accessible.
+- **GeoDirectory Access:** Applying for access to the GeoDirectory database, which may have more property information, including Building Energy Rating (BER), could be a valuable resource, albeit potentially costly.
+- **Data Analysis Techniques:** Exploring different machine learning techniques, including unsupervised learning with methods like K-Nearest Neighbour and principal component analysis, can provide flexibility in handling multicollinearity within the dataset.
+- **Multicity Analysis:** Researchers should continue to conduct similar studies in different cities to document the influence of Airbnb on property prices, as the impact may vary across locations.

+# Conclusion
+The research failed to provide evidence of Airbnb's influence on the Irish property market, primarily due to the low data quality associated with property sales records.
+Important property details such as the number of bedrooms, bathrooms, property size, and accommodation type were often missing or insufficient, making it challenging to develop a robust machine learning algorithm to fit the dataset effectively.
+While suggestions for improving data collection and accuracy have been made, the study did not propose specific regulatory methods for Airbnb.